Builders FirstSource Inc. (BLDR): Skating on Thin Ice? We Know the Answer

 BMO Capital Markets gave a rating of “Outperform” to BLDR, setting the target price at $50 in the report published on January 14th of the current year.

-After a stumble in the market that brought BLDR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.42% of loss for the given period.
+After a stumble in the market that brought BLDR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.35% of gains for the given period.

 Insider Trading